 On the standard routes of Rainier, Denali, Aconcagua, and Everest, you will need a steel or stainless steel crampon.
 Although aluminum crampons are attractive because of their lighter weight, they lack durability and do not handle rock and ice well.
 Select a crampon with 10-12 points for these types of climbs.
 A 12-point crampon will have an additional set of points added to the toe piece, improving performance when front-pointing but still allowing the user to walk easily on lower angle terrain.
 These crampons will have a strap-on or hybrid (clip) binding system.

-Ideal Crampon for Mountaineers
+Ideal Crampon for General Mountaineering

 For general mountaineering, we prefer 10 point over 12 point crampons, and when it comes to 10 pointers, Black Diamond's Contact Strap is hard to beat.
 We've been using these in our rental program for decades, and work well with ski and overboots as well as general mountaineering boots.